WMD-group/PyTASER/paper/paper.md

 With `PyTASER`, we provide a simple yet powerful method to simulate TAS for crystalline materials, using data obtained from first principles calculations.
 This will not only assist experimentalists in comparing their data with theoretical estimates, but also encourage the mapping of a material's electronic structure with its optical properties under excitation, providing a wider understanding of complex materials.

 PyTASER uses the principle of allowed vertical optical transitions between material bands to identify the possible excitations that can occur in the respective ground 'dark' and excited 'light' stages.
 It does this by calculating the effective absorption for each state; a product of the material's joint density of states (JDOS) and the transition probability for each band transition.
-These are based on post-processing of density functional theory calculations.
+These are based on post-processing of density functional theory calculations for the ground state.
 Once calculated, `PyTASER` then compares the change in electronic transitions between the dark and light states.

 ![Schematics of the ground and excited state electronic structures and optical profiles.
 The ground 'dark' state is at the top, showing full occupancy and unoccupancy (blue, orange) for the conduction and valence bands respectively.
 The excited `light` state shows partial occupancy in a similar plot at the bottom.
 The overall DA plot is displayed to the right, the difference between the dark and light effective absorption plots. \label{fig:figure1}](Fig1.pdf){width=100mm}